What Could Happen If The Church Tithed? Quite a lot actually…

-- $1.1 Billion to add 5,500 new family counseling centers
+- $1.1 billion to add 5,500 new family counseling centers

 We don’t need to head overseas to find people in need.
-There are plenty right here in our back yard.
+There are plenty right here in our backyard.
 With everyone tithing the Church would have more than enough money to care for the needs of people in their church and in their community.

 Fully Staff the Church

-- $500 Million to Train 10,000 new pastors
+- $1 billion to train 20,000 new pastors

-- $500 Million to Raise the median salary for current pastors
+- $500 million to raise the median salary for current pastors

-Many Churches are under staffed and many more pastors are under paid.
+Many churches are understaffed, and many more pastors are underpaid.
 With a full tithe we could train new pastors to fill the current church roles that are left empty and fill new roles created by church plants.
 We could also raise the median salary from $44k to $54k.
 (Source)

 Bottom line, we could fully staff the current church and the church of the future.

-Let’s shift gears for a moment and look at what impact the Church in America could have across seas.
+Let’s shift gears for a moment and look at what impact the church in America could have across seas.